C-likethis123/C-likethis123/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a final year Computer Science student from the National University of Singapore, specialising in software engineering and programming languages.
+I'm a software engineer, and graduated with a Computer Science degree from the National University of Singapore.

-I've done a few web development projects, mostly in React.
-I recently concluded my internship with Switcheo, and will be working on my side projects/part time work before school starts!

 ## Skills